igrek51/raspberry-looper/README.md

         HostName 192.168.0.51
         User pi
     ```
-    From now on you can log in with `ssh pi`.
+    From now on you can log in with `ssh pi` command.

 On the Raspberry Pi:

-6. Install pyaudio: `sudo apt install python3-pyaudio` (on RaspberryPi).
+6. Install pyaudio: `sudo apt install python3-pyaudio`.
-    On Debian: `sudo apt install portaudio19-dev` or do as stated [here](https://stackoverflow.com/a/35593426/6772197)
+   (On Debian: `sudo apt install portaudio19-dev` or do as stated [here](https://stackoverflow.com/a/35593426/6772197))

-7. Install `sudo apt install libatlas-base-dev`
+7. Install: `sudo apt install libatlas-base-dev`

 8. Setup volume levels with `alsamixer`:
     - F6,